The agency that oversees the Bougainville Peace Agreement has changed its name in the wake of last year's overwhelming referendum result.

 In that vote 98 percent of Bougainvilleans said they wanted to be independent of Papua New Guinea.

-PNG's Minister of Communication Tim Masiu, who is also MP for South Bougainville, said the agency would now be called the Joint Consultative Body, or JCB.
+PNG's Minister of Communication, Tim Masiu, who is also MP for South Bougainville, was at the meeting and told Don Wiseman about some of the key decisions.

-Shares in Bougainville Copper Ltd, the company that ran the controversial Panguna mine, which were given to the PNG government by Rio Tinto, have now been handed to the Autonomous Bougainville Government, he said.
+Mr Masiu also says shares in Bougainville Copper Ltd, the company that ran the controversial Panguna mine, which were given to the PNG Government by Rio Tinto, have now been handed to the Autonomous Bougainville Government.